We are all tied together in a garment of mutual destiny. ~Dr. Martin Luther King, Jr.

 Bristol Campus: 205 Bristol Hall

 As human beings, our life journeys are inextricably linked – first and foremost to our creator, and then to each other.
 Our personal stories have far-reaching implications for the next generations.
 We have a responsibility to ourselves, our offsprings, to our significant others, to God, and to society to speak life and make our truths positive ones!
 When one of us is threatened, we are all at risk; therefore, each of us provides a vital thread in the tapestry of another.
 As a more naïve, younger woman, I did not fully understand this concept.
 Through education and research, as well as lived experience, I know this to be factual.
 The knowledge of this premise lends to the passion I feel for Social Work - not just an understanding of the human condition, but a desire to be an agent to improve it and perpetuate and instill that desire in others.

-I became a member of the King faculty following the closing of my previous college, Virginia Intermont College.
-With hopes high, I have embraced my new home at King.
-I am the Coordinator for the Bachelor of Social Work (BSW) Program at King.
-In addition to the administrative responsibilities of this position, I also teach classes each semester.
+I am the founding Coordinator for the Bachelor of Social Work (BSW) Program at King University.
+In addition to the administrative responsibilities of this position, I also develop and teach classes each semester.
 I love teaching and the ability to revisit concepts and expound on them.
 I am eternally grateful for this honored and entrusted position I hold.
-My hope is that while teaching students the skills necessary to make communities whole, that God is given all the glory!
+My hope is that while teaching students the skills necessary to make communities whole, that God is given all the glory.
 I do not take this appointment lightly.